 • Despite the hand-wringing over China, Russia remains the only country with the military capability and operational knowledge to conduct significant non-nuclear kinetic operations on the US homeland.
 Their blunder in Ukraine was underestimating the will and capability of their enemy.

 Unfortunately, the reality of the situation is that the world map is probably going to be re-drawn with borders currently mimicking the front lines.
-I would not be willing to commit the ground forces necessary to enable the Ukranian army to recapture its lost territory, and the longer this conflict goes the more Russia is going to un-fuck itself.
+I would not be willing to commit the ground forces necessary to enable the Ukranian army to recapture its lost territory, and the longer this conflict goes the more Russia's military is going to un-fuck itself.

 The major challenge any President faces at this point is that Putin has seen 4 administrations that have run the gamut from calling him an ally to a threat, and at this point has very little reason to trust that any policy or agreement we make with Russia won't flip every 4-8 years.